palsweetnlow/capslock/README.md

 # capslock
-Use the CAPS LOCK key to change the cover opening and closing behavior
+Use the CAPS LOCK key to change the cover closing behavior